the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-&ast; = Difference between indicated measure and the U.S. is not significant at 95% confidence interval.
+\&ast; = Difference between indicated measure and the U.S. is not significant at 95% confidence interval.

-**Notes**: Access w/o subscription refers to those who receive free internet from their housing environment (e.g. college dorms).
+**Notes**: Access with no subscription refers to those who receive free internet from their housing environment (e.g. college dorms).

 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2018.</p>
 </div>